 What to do if you’ve lost your Google contacts?
 Don’t worry if you think you’ve accidentally deleted all of your Google contacts from your Android phone.

-Let’s take a quick glance at the steps to restore Google contacts on Android phones.
+Or, if you accidentally deleted contacts, you can follow the steps below to restore Google contacts backup on Android phones.